Southern England: Sport

-The sport of rugby experienced a schism in 1895 with many teams based in Yorkshire, Lancashire and surrounding areas breaking from the Rugby Football Union and forming their own League.
-The disagreement that led to the split was over the issue of professional payments, and "broken time" or injury payments.
-There is a perception that league is the code of rugby played in the north, whilst union is the code played in the south.
-One of the biggest derbies in Southern England is the West Country derby (Bath v Gloucester).

 Football

 The South Coast Derby is used to describe football matches played mainly between Portsmouth Football Club and Southampton Football Club.

-However, in Portsmouth's absence from top flight football, AFC Bournemouth and Brighton and Hove Albion – based about 30 miles and 60 miles from Southampton respectively – gained promotion to the Premier League, with some media outlets marketing fixtures against them as a South Coast derby;
+However, in Portsmouth's absence from top flight football, AFC Bournemouth and Brighton and Hove Albion – based about 30 miles and 60 miles from Southampton respectively – gained promotion to the Premier League, with some media outlets marketing fixtures against them as a South Coast derby.

 Other major derbies in Southern England are West Country derbies and London derbies.